Honors Beyond Chapel Hill

-Honors Study Abroad offers innovative learning opportunities in London, Oxford, Rome, Cape Town, Singapore, and Washington, DC.
-Students take courses with UNC–Chapel Hill faculty program directors and with instructors from some of the world’s leading institutions of higher education.
-The London program is based at Winston House, UNC–Chapel Hill’s European Study Center, located in Bloomsbury close to the city’s leading universities and cultural institutions.
+Honors Global offers innovative learning opportunities in London, Oxford, Rome, Cape Town, Singapore, Silicon Valley, and Washington, DC.
+Students take courses with UNC–Chapel Hill faculty program directors and with instructors from some of the world’s leading institutions of higher education and organizations.
+The London program is based at Winston House, UNC–Chapel Hill’s European Study Center, located in Bloomsbury, close to the city’s leading universities and cultural institutions.
 All of the programs provide graded honors credit and fulfill General Education and major requirements.
 All Honors Carolina programs and fellowships are open and accessible to all UNC undergraduates with a 3.0 GPA.

 Burch Field Research Seminars deliver unique, hands-on learning experiences that showcase the relationship between faculty research and undergraduate teaching.
 Seminars are held in changing locations around the globe.
-Recent topics have included telling the story of renewable energy in Germany and Spain, nation-building and conflict resolution in Vienna and the Balkans, entrepreneurship in Silicon Valley, and international law in Rwanda and the Hague.
+Recent topics have included the rise of renewable energy in China and Korea, nation-building and conflict resolution in Vienna and the Balkans, biomedical engineering and healthcare innovations in Scotland, and international law in Rwanda and the Hague.

 Burch Fellowships allow students to design an educational adventure anywhere in the world.
-Burch Fellows receive grants up to $6,000 to support self-designed, off-campus learning experiences like these: working with NASA astrobiologists to study the possibility of life on other planets; jamming with jazz musicians in Cuba; studying the impacts of medical training for rural women in India.
+Burch Fellows receive grants up to $6,000 to support self-designed, off-campus learning experiences like these: working with NASA astrobiologists in Antarctica to study the possibility of life on other planets; coordinating refugee integration through music in Sicily; and studying the impacts of medical training for rural women in India.

 Carolina Blue Honors Fellowships enable students to embark on a summer internship focused on learning and working in sports entrepreneurship abroad.
 Grants of up to $5,000 support self-designed, international opportunities such as helping an athlete performance data start-up build its products in New Zealand, leading a fan engagement campaign for a sports marketing business in Barcelona, or helping a professional soccer club get off the ground in Tanzania.